Ruben Amorim leaves with worst points percentage of any Man Utd boss in PL era

 Ruben Amorim has been sacked as Manchester United manager.

-Here, the PA news agency looks at his record and how he compares to his predecessors in the Old Trafford hot seat since the retirement of Sir Alex Ferguson.
+Here, the Press Association looks at his record and how he compares to his predecessors in the Old Trafford hot seat since the retirement of Sir Alex Ferguson.

 Amorim’s record